pierrejay/EZLink/README.md

 ### ESP-IDF Examples
 Under `examples/esp-idf/`:
 - Illustrates using `EZLink` in a typical ESP-IDF project, with non-Arduino drivers.

-### Python Examples
-Under `examples/py-master/`:
-- Illustrates using `EZLink` in a Python script, with a master sending messages to a slave.

 ## License
 This library is released under the [MIT License](./LICENSE) (if applicable).
 Feel free to use and modify it to suit your needs.